Grand Teton National Park in Winter: Things to Do + Tips

 ABOUT THIS LAND

-Grand Teton National Park is on the unceded land of the Shoshone, Bannock, Blackfoot, Crow, Flathead, Gros Ventre, Nez Perce peoples.
+Grand Teton National Park is on the unceded land of the Shoshone, Bannock, Blackfoot, Crow, Flathead, Gros Ventre, and Nez Perce peoples.
 We ask you to join us in acknowledging their communities, their elders both past and present, as well as future generations.

 We also acknowledge that Grand Teton National Park was founded upon exclusions and erasures of many Indigenous peoples, including those on whose land these US National Parks are located.